 Pairs complete work on their own branches, adding and committing throughout the process.

-$ git checkout master, then running
+$ git checkout main, then running

 Generally speaking, this command triggers one of the following three results: